davidlstanton/weatherApp/README.md

 * Should not be over engineered
 * Should run in a simulator

+## The following will probably read a bit like a blog (in reverse order) explaining my train of thought

 ### High level approach

 * Look at OpenWeatherApi, understand what is needed to get info (login e.t.c.), work out which endpoints we will need.